AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 ### Author

 An Author is an AEM Forms as a Cloud Service instance running in the standard Author run mode.
 It is intended for internal users, forms designers, and developers.
 AEM Forms as a Cloud Service provides separate Author environments for development, stage, and production.
-A Forms as a Cloud Service author environment enables the following functionalities:
+An Author environment enables the following functionalities:

 * Authoring and managing forms.
 * Connecting to Automated forms conversion service to convert a PDF or XDP form to an adaptive form.